 - (1) Unpaid CFRA leave for the serious health condition of the employee shall be compared to other unpaid disability leaves whereas unpaid CFRA leaves for all other purposes shall be compared to other unpaid personal leaves offered by the employer.
-CFRA leave shall not constitute a break in service or cause the employee to lose seniority, even if other paid or unpaid leave constitutes a break in service for purposes of establishing longevity or seniority, or for layoff, recall, promotion, job assignment, or seniority-related benefits. - (2) If the employer's policy allows seniority to accrue when employees are out on paid leave, such as paid sick or vacation leave, then seniority will accrue during any part of a paid CFRA leave. - (32) The employee returning from CFRA leave shall return with no less seniority than the employee had when the leave commenced for purposes of layoff, recall, promotion, job assignment, and seniority-related benefits such as vacation.
-If an employer provides a new health plan or benefits or changes health benefits or plans while an employee is on CFRA leave, the employer must give written notice to the employee that he or she is subject to the new or changed plan/benefits to the same extent as if the employee were not on leave.
+CFRA leave shall not constitute a break in service or cause the employee to lose seniority, even if other paid or unpaid leave constitutes a break in service for purposes of establishing longevity or seniority, or for layoff, recall, promotion, job assignment, or seniority-related benefits. - (2) If an employer provides a new health plan or benefits or changes health benefits or plans while an employee is on CFRA leave, the employer must give written notice to the employee that he or shethe employee is subject to the new or changed plan/benefits to the same extent as if the employee were not on leave.

-(ef) Continuation of Other Benefits.
+(f) Continuation of Other Benefits.